zwave-js/node-zwave-js/docs/troubleshooting/connectivity-issues.md

 → **Commands sometimes don't go through**
 → **Nodes that go dead and come back alive**
 → **Reports go missing**
+→ **Nodes that are close to the controller are missing from its neighbor list** → **Nodes are vaninshing from the controller's neighbor list**

 Z-Wave sticks in particular are prone to interference by USB ports, especially by USB3 ports.
 We recommend putting the stick in a suitable location: